Hierosoft/maniforge/readme.md

 - Copperhead throats
     - requires: new standard-style threaded heater blocks (which also hold thermistors without modifications and provide more room for cooling ducts); new dual-extruder threaded motor mount block (“cold block”; hand machined from a large heatsink so that block and fins are a continuous piece of metal).
         - requires: drilling out the heater blocks to hold the large MakerBot heater cartridges (switching to standard heater cartridges is also possible)
+    - solves: Prevent print errors (drag) and failures (fatal clogs) related to heat creep (The failure sometimes occurred with ABS but almost always occurred with PLA/PLA+).

 ### Optional Add-ons
 - [Simplified & Enhanced Air Scrubber for 3M Filter such as for MakerBot Replicator 2X](https://www.thingiverse.com/thing:4871456) by Poikilos